muratk5n/thirdwave/en/README.md

 Hypersonics can be a big problem for ships..
 I dont think a swarm of HS can be stopped, they could potentially take out an aircraft carrier if attacker knows where they are.
 With high-res satellite imaging pinpointing a fleet could be possible too.
+Then during a war satellites become a target.
+Space Force.

 ---